 Is this level of systemic coordination only possible in an authoritarian system?
 Or is there a democratic configuration that could achieve similar resilience without sacrificing political values?

-His question went further.
+In other words, he wasn’t asking about interest rates or credit channels but about governance.
+Then his question went further.
 From the series so far, he noted correctly that China is able to:

 Absorb economic pressure